SoWeBegin/cpp-consistent-hashing-algorithms/README.md

 * Then, to run the unit test, type ctest inside the build directory.

 ## Java implementation
-This C++ implementation aims to provide the same output as the following [this Java](https://github.com/SUPSI-DTI-ISIN/java-consistent-hashing-algorithms) implementation.
+This C++ implementation aims to provide the same output as the following [Java](https://github.com/SUPSI-DTI-ISIN/java-consistent-hashing-algorithms) implementation.
 It also aims to be as complete and is meant to be used to compare the two implementations.

 ## Credits